SIJ & Buttock Pain Treatment Guidelines?

 Sacroiliac joint instability occasionally requires additional passive support until your muscles successfully control the joint.
 Supportive taping is often beneficial during the initial pain reduction phase.

 SIJ Stability Belt

-Longer-term instability may be managed with a sacroiliac joint stabilisation belt.
-However, an exercise protocol to specifically address your SIJ issue is normally more effective.
+You may manage longer-term instability with a sacroiliac joint stabilisation belt.
+However, an exercise protocol to specifically address your SIJ issue usually is more effective.

-If you have any questions please seek the advice of your physiotherapist.
+If you have any questions, please seek the advice of your SIJ physiotherapist.

 PHASE II – Restoring Normal ROM and Strength.
 Early Hip Core Exercises.

-As your SIJ pain and inflammation settle, your physiotherapist will turn their attention to restoring your normal pelvic joint alignment and normalisation of the dynamic muscle control that affects the SI Joints.
+As your SIJ pain and inflammation settle, your physiotherapist will turn their attention to restoring your normal pelvic joint alignment and normalising the dynamic muscle control that affects the SI Joints.

 Your physiotherapist may commence you on a lower abdominal core stability program to facilitate your important muscles that dynamically control and stabilise your lower back and pelvis.
 They will also implement a similar activation and strength program that addresses your deep gluteal muscles.
 These muscles are sometimes referred to as your hip core muscles.
 Your physiotherapist will assess your muscle recruitment pattern and prescribe the best exercises for your specific needs.

 Your physiotherapist will turn their attention to restoring your normal pelvic alignment and maintaining sacroiliac joint range of motion during more functionally stressful positions.
 They will also work on your muscle power, proprioception, balance and gait (walking pattern).
 Depending on your chosen sport or activities of daily living, your physiotherapist will aim to restore your SIJ function to allow you to return to your desired activities safely.